Pregnancy Discrimination Lawyer in Allentown, PA

 A strong and compassionate Pennsylvania pregnancy discrimination lawyer can defend your right to be a worker and a mother.

 Being pregnant and planning for a new child is difficult enough.
 Not to mention the fact that children tend to be expensive.
-As a parent, your job is the means by which you are able to provide for your children.
-If you’ve been denied the right to work and support your family because you’re pregnant, contact my firm online or call 610-936-6863 for a free consultation.
+As a parent, your job is to provide for your children.
+If you’ve been denied the right to work and support your family because you’re pregnant, contact my firm online or call 610-321-3538 for a free consultation.
 I am William P. Mansour, and my team and I are ready to help.

 Examples of negative discriminatory actions include:

-• Denial of ability to breastfeed or express breast milk
+- Denial of the ability to breastfeed or express breast milk

-• Denial of ability to take temporary medical leave related to pregnancy
+- Denial of the ability to take temporary medical leave related to pregnancy

-• Denial of ability to attend doctor appointments related to pregnancy
+- Denial of the ability to attend doctor appointments related to pregnancy

 What Laws Prohibit Workplace Pregnancy Discrimination?

 Pregnancy discrimination at work is prohibited by two laws: a federal law called Title VII of the Civil Rights Act of 1964 (Title VII) and a state law called the Pennsylvania Human Relations Act (PHRA).
-Some cities and towns, like Philadelphia and Allentown, have their own laws prohibiting pregnancy discrimination at work.
+Some cities and towns, like Philadelphia and Allentown, have their own laws prohibiting pregnancy discrimination in the workplace.

 The United States Equal Employment Opportunity Commission (EEOC) enforces Title VII.
 The Pennsylvania Human Relations Commission (PHRC) enforces the PHRA.

-All these laws generally prohibit the same kind of discriminatory conduct in the workplace.
-The biggest difference between the laws is to which employers they apply.
+These laws generally prohibit the same kinds of discriminatory conduct in the workplace.
+The most significant difference between the laws is the employers to whom they apply.
 For example:

 Chances are, your employer is covered by one of these laws.
 As a result, an experienced pregnancy discrimination lawyer like me will be able to determine which laws apply to your case.